 How much does it cost to power up?

 The cost of running an electric vehicle compared to a petrol or diesel is significantly lower.
 The average petrol and diesel costs over £1.63 per litre1, more than the average cost of electricity at 34p/kWh2.
-Plus, if your energy comes from E.ON Next you can be confident that you are powering your vehicle with 100% renewable electricity*** when you charge at home.
+Plus, if you have a fixed tariff with E.ON Next you can be confident that you are powering your vehicle with 100% renewable electricity*** when you charge at home.

 What do you need to get set up?